• Skip to main content

 Cochinita Pibil tacos are to die for.
 Incredibly tender meat topped with chopped cilantro and cebolla en escabeche (pickled red onions).
 Each bite is heavenly.
 Recipe with Video and step-by-step pictures.
 By Mama Maggie's Kitchen

-Cochinita Pibil tacos are made of juicy, tender, and delicious shredded pork.
+Cochinita Pibil Tacos are made of juicy, tender, and delicious shredded pork.
 Typically topped with cebolla en escabeche (pickled red onions).
 This Authentic Mexican recipe will have you swooning for more.

 Grill fork in grilled pork chop